Hellenic Rescue Team Lesvos

 The Hellenic Rescue Team Lesvos is a lifesaving organisation entirely run by volunteers, responsible for saving lives on land and at sea.
 Formed in 2001, the team provide a rescue and first aid service to the island of Lesvos in the Aegean Sea.

-The water rescue department of HRT Lesvos was formed in 2001.
 In spring/summer 2015, levels of refugees and migrants crossing the Aegean Sea to Lesvos from Turkey reached crisis levels, with thousands of migrants a day making the dangerous crossing in overcrowded boats not fit for sea.

 Tragically, the crisis resulted in the death of hundreds of men, women and children.
 In the midst of this drowning crisis, the Hellenic Rescue Team of Greece requested international support through the International Maritime Rescue Federation.